Ștefan Voitec: Rise to prominence

 Voitec would continue to serve in Groza's cabinets until the official disestablishment of the Kingdom of Romania.
 Shortly after Groza's takeover, he condemned Romania's "reactionary" past, calling on socialist teachers to erect "a new country, a new ethos, a new form of schooling."
 A "disciplined minister" in respect to the PCR line, his tenure was marked by an officially-endorsed Stalinist campaign in education, as well as by measures taken to remove and replace non-communist teachers and professors.
-As members of the communist-led National Democratic Front, he and Lothar Rădăceanu objected when the National Liberal Party–Tătărescu, led and named after the man who had clamped down on PSU activity in 1935, also applied to join the formation.
-In their counterargument, they depicted Tătărescu as "worse than a scoundrel"; in doing so, they displayed ignorance of the fact that the alliance had already been vetted by Soviet advisers.
+One focus of his tenure was the takeover of Jewish day schools, on which issue he was opposed by the country's Chief Rabbi, Alexandru Șafran.

 On July 6, 1945, Groza and Voitec attended the Inter-Ministerial Conference, regulating contentious issues between Romania and Hungary.
 It was here that Groza ruled in favor of establishing Bolyai University as a segregated institutions for Hungarians in Romania.
 Answering demands made by Lajos Csőgör, Voitec issued an order which allowed foreign citizens to teach at this institution.
 In September, Voitec joined the Romanian delegation to Moscow, discussing the application of the Romanian armistice.
 He and his colleagues were personally received by Soviet leader Joseph Stalin.
 According to sociologist Dinko Tomašić, this was already a public display of his "obeisance to the lords of the Kremlin."
 Upon their return to Romania, Groza noted that Voitec had masterminded new forms of Romanian–Soviet cultural cooperation, whose main focus was on liquidating "the insanity and the obscurantism that have dragged peoples into a war."